 - Strategy 2).
 Piriformis stretch (AKA Thread the needle): Check out this video for more details.
 If the sciatic pain shows up while you’re sitting, you should definitely consider taking tightness out of your piriformis muscle.
 The sciatic nerve can sometimes be irritated above or below the piriformis muscle belly.
 Stretching the piriformis often relieves the tightness.
 Sometimes, adjusting and balancing the hip joint can also help.

-- Strategy 3) McKenzie stabilization exercises (AKA a modified Cat/Cow exercise): When the source of the sciatic pain comes from the spine, we have to find ways to keep the spinal disc from bulging out and cause further irritation to the nerve.
+- Strategy 3) McKenzie stabilization exercises (AKA a modified Cat/Cow exercise): Check out this video demonstration.
+When the source of the sciatic pain comes from the spine, we have to find ways to keep the spinal disc from bulging out and cause further irritation to the nerve.
 Mckenzie exercises are simple to do with an emphasis on keeping the lumbar disc stable on the spine.
-You can look up McKenzie exercises on Youtube, but be on the lookout for our exercise demonstrations coming soon.

 We hope the tips and prevention strategies prove useful and provide you with some of the relief to your sciatic pain.
 Incorporate these exercises in a workout, during your pregnancy or after warming up to do a heavy project around the house.
 Prevention is a major key to preventing sciatica from progressing so….